 Our Mission and Vision

 Our mission is to help everyone find nature where they live, work, and play.
 We envision a network of places and programs that lead to an urban community that is connected to their environment and each other in ways that lead to sustainable and equitable economic opportunity, stewardship of our natural ecosystems and community well-being.

-How we plan to meet our community’s needs...
+How we meet the needs of our community

 - Create opportunities for environmental engagement in the community

 - Elevate and connect efforts to do the same